 Our projects result in attractive, comfortable, convenient, durable, easy to use living environments that are also safe, accessible and low maintenance.
 They adapt to meet the changes older adults experience and improve their quality of life as well as the quality of life for the people around them.
 Our work also demonstrates how Universal Design, home modifications and Aging-In-Place work together.

 Understanding these terms and how we apply them will help you determine whether our services fit your needs.

-Home modification is changing existing living spaces to meet the needs of people with physical or cognitive limitations so they can continue living independently and safely.
+Home modification means changing existing living spaces to meet the needs of people with physical or cognitive limitations so they can continue living independently and safely.
 Modifications can range from simply adding grab bars or making lighting improvements to major home remodeling or new additions.
 People usually become aware of the need for home modifications when an incident or series of incidents occur.
-Events like returning home to recuperate following hospitalization or noticing that a parent is falling frequently or fewer visits from older friends and family members often alert people to a home’s limitations.
+Events like returning home to recuperate following hospitalization or noticing that a parent is falling frequently or receiving fewer visits from older friends and family members often alert people to a home’s limitations.

 Our home modifications usually have one or more of the following specific goals:

 - Prepare a home for the future long-term needs of the family